 FIG.7.2.
-CALCULATION OF STRAIGHTNESS DURING ANGULAR MEASUREMENTS - NOTATION
+CALCULATION OF STRAIGHTNESS DURING ANGULAR MEASUREMENTS - NOTATION s - distance between beams on IK1 and RK1 elements;

 In the Figure 7.2 there is shown schematically an RK1 on a carriage with all parameters important for calculation.
 For the clarity the position of IK1 is treated as a reference.
 The meaning of the parameters is: